Anxiety Psychoeducation

 Disrupted sleep

-We all experience anxiety because it is a normal, natural and sometimes helpful emotion.
-It serves as an internal alarm system - alerting us to potential threats.
-Without it, we would be less prepared to deal with those threats.
+We all experience anxiety because it is a normal, natural, and sometimes helpful emotion.
+It acts as an internal alarm system—alerting us to potential danger and helping us prepare to deal with it.

 The Neuroscience of Anxiety